-Lost in the debate over what to do about Islamic terrorism and the Islamic State is the simple reality that the United States is actually importing an Islamic terrorism problem.
+The multicultural transformation of Idaho will continue with a planned infusion of hundreds of refugees from Muslim countries over the next one to three years.Lost in the debate over what to do about Islamic terrorism and the Islamic State is the simple reality that the United States is actually importing an Islamic terrorism problem.
 Neoconservatives used to tell us that we "have to fight them there, or we will have to fight them here."
 However, our current government policy is for us to bring them from over there, so they can fight us here.
 We don't have a "radical Islam" problem.
 We have an immigration problem.

 Yet that problem will continue as long as we have people who benefit from the status quo, especially for financial reasons.
 For example, health care for the refugees will be enabled by a $1.5 million federal grant to Idaho State University's School of Nursing.
 [Idaho State University awarded nursing grant to help refugees, ISU Headlines, July 9, 2015]

 This is a small example of how the managerial state benefits from mass immigration and drives big government.
 Importing a helpless population forces the government to increase expenditures to take care of these people, which creates programs to fund a new class of administrators and managers who have a stake in multiculturalism and mass immigration, which then helps generate programs and funding to propagandize the need for even more multiculturalism and mass immigration.
 After all, the more Muslims are imported to Idaho, the more "grants" and other taxpayer funded goodies there are to be distributed.